-This content will first compare different top surgery incisions, and chest contouring techniques that are generally perceived as producing a binary male appearing chest.
-From there, we’ll explore how those same techniques can be modified to better suit the needs of someone who identifies as FTN (female to non-binary).
-If you’re generally unfamiliar with non-binary or haven’t heard of gender neutral top surgery as a viable option, please read the introduction to non-binary top surgery so you can get the most out of the content below.
+This content will compare different top surgery incisions and chest contouring techniques.
+These are procedure types that may fit the goals of some transgender, non-binary, and gender-expansive individuals.
+It is important to note that though certain incisions and other surgical options may be more associated with a binary-appearing chest or not, the type of procedure is not dependent on gender but on what the patient prefers for their own body.
+If you’re generally unfamiliar with what it means to be non-binary or haven’t heard of gender neutral chest reconstruction top surgery as a viable option, please read the introduction to non-binary top surgery so you can get the most out of the content below.

 Curved incision example